Yu-amd/AIM-demo/k8s/KUBERNETES-DEPLOYMENT.md

 - ✅ KEDA autoscaling support
 - ✅ Metrics visible in Grafana (after Step 7)

+**Note on GPU Requirements:**
-**Note:** If you want to keep both services running, you'll need at least 2 GPUs.
-With a single GPU, you can only run one service at a time.
+- **Single GPU**: You can only run one service at a time.
+Stop the basic service to use the scalable service.
+- **Multiple GPUs (e.g., 8x MI300X)**: You can run both services simultaneously.
+Each service uses 1 GPU, so with 8 GPUs you have plenty of capacity for both services plus room for autoscaling.

 ---

 ## Step 5: Deploy Monitored Inference Service (Optional)

+**Note:**
-**Note:** If you completed Step 4.5 (switched to scalable service), the scalable InferenceService is already deployed with metrics enabled.
+- **If you completed Step 4.5 (switched to scalable service)**: The scalable InferenceService is already deployed with metrics enabled.
 You can skip Step 5.1 and 5.2, and proceed directly to Step 6 to view metrics in Grafana.
+- **If you have multiple GPUs (e.g., 8x MI300X)**: You can deploy the scalable service alongside the basic service without stopping it.
+Both services will run simultaneously.

 This step creates an InferenceService with OpenTelemetry sidecar injection enabled, the VLLM_ENABLE_METRICS environment variable set to true, and KEDA-based autoscaling configured to scale based on the number of running inference requests.

 **Prerequisites:**
 - Observability stack installed (Step 2.3)
 - KEDA installed (Step 2.3)
+- **GPU availability**:
-- **OR** Basic service stopped and scalable service running (Step 4.5)
+  - Single GPU: Basic service must be stopped (Step 4.5.1)
+  - Multiple GPUs: Can deploy alongside basic service (no need to stop it)

 ### Step 5.1: Verify ServingRuntime is Applied